proxmox/proxmox-backup/docs/tape-backup.rst

 -------------

-Please note that you can configure anything using the graphical user interface or the command line interface.
+Please note that you can configure anything using the graphical user interface or the command-line interface.
 Both methods result in the same configuration.

 .. _tape_changer_config: